 Pastor Walker earned a B.A. at Covenant College, M.Div. at the Theological Seminary of the Reformed Episcopal Church, and a Th.M. and Ph.D. at Whitefield Theological Seminary.
 His dissertation topic was “The Theological Sources of Zacharias Ursinus as Reflected in the Heidelberg Catechism.”

 Pastor Walker has been a pastor in the Reformed Church in the United States since 1987, following his ordination by the Reformed Episcopal Church in 1986.
 He has served congregations in Cincinnati and Napoleon, OH; and, Bakersfield, CA, before joining Covenant Reformed Church in Sacramento in 2000.
 Pastor Walker resides in the Sacramento area with his wife Chris, with whom he has five grown children and seven grandchildren.

 Besides serving as Pastor of Covenant Reformed Church, he is also Professor of Historical Theology at City Seminary of Sacramento.
 Pastor Walker has written several papers for reformed theological journals.
 He has served as President of Covenant East Classis and the Western Classis of the Reformed Church in the United States, and currently serves as President of its Synod.

 Pastor West earned his Bachelor’s Degree from Pasadena College and his Bachelor’s of Divinity and Masters of Divinity from Westminster Theological Seminary in 1972.
 In 1973, he was ordained to the ministry in the Orthodox Presbyterian Church.

 Following graduation, he served for several years as Associate Pastor of Knox Presbyterian Church.
 In 1975, he answered a call to pastor Grace Community Church in San Jose, where he served for eight years.
-In 1983, he became the pastor of Ebenezer Reformed Church in Shafter, California—a congregation of the Reformed Church in the United States (RCUS).
-Three years later, in 1986, he and his wife moved their young family to Sacramento where he served faithfully as Pastor of Covenant Reformed Church until his retirement in 2013, and continues to serve as Pastor Emeritus.
+In 1983, he became the pastor of Ebenezer Reformed Church in Shafter, California, a congregation of the Reformed Church in the United States (RCUS).
+Three years later, in 1986, he and his wife moved their young family to Sacramento where he served faithfully as Pastor of Covenant Reformed Church until his retirement in 2013.
+He continues to serve the congregation as Pastor Emeritus.